kuzGo/project-MS2/README.md

 2. Select Google Maps Platform Documentation.
 3. Navigate to Go To the credentials page.
 4. You will be required to log in using your preferred email address.
-5. Navigate to credentials page.6.
-Click on + CREATE CREDENTIALS
+5. Navigate to the credentials page.
+6. Click on + CREATE CREDENTIALS
 7. Name your project and copy the key.
-6. Ensure to restrict your API key to the URL's of the pages where the key will be used (e.g. GitHub) to avoid misuse and being overcharged for the same.
+8. Ensure to restrict your API key to the URL's of the pages where the key will be used (e.g. GitHub) to avoid misuse and being overcharged for the same.
-7. In your IDE navigate to index.html file
+9. In your IDE navigate to index.html file
-8. On the line 279 find `<script>` tag and paste your key straight after `"key="` sign.
+10. On line 279 find the `<script>` tag and paste your key straight after the `"key="` sign.
   - See example :   `<script async defer src="https://maps.googleapis.com/maps/api/js?key=`YOUR_API_KEY`&callback=initMap"  type="text/javascript"></script>`

 ## Credits :

 ### Content

-- [**51 State Festival**](https://www.51ststatefestival.com/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**51 State Festival**](https://www.51ststatefestival.com/) Link to official website and a part of text used in Google Maps infowindow.
-- [**Kaleidoscope Festival**](https://kaleidoscope-festival.com/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**Kaleidoscope Festival**](https://kaleidoscope-festival.com/) Link to official website and a part of text used in Google Maps infowindow.
-- [**All Points East Festival**](https://www.allpointseastfestival.com/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**All Points East Festival**](https://www.allpointseastfestival.com/) Link to official website and a part of text used in Google Maps infowindow.
-- [**Junction 2 Festival**](https://www.junction2.london/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**Junction 2 Festival**](https://www.junction2.london/) Link to official website and a part of text used in Google Maps infowindow.
-- [**Gala Festival**](https://thisisgala.co.uk/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**Gala Festival**](https://thisisgala.co.uk/) Link to official website and a part of text used in Google Maps infowindow.
-- [**Wide Awake**](https://wideawakelondon.co.uk/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**Wide Awake**](https://wideawakelondon.co.uk/) Link to official website and a part of text used in Google Maps infowindow.
-- [**Yam Carnival**](https://yamcarnival.com/) Link to offical website used in Google Maps infowindow.
+- [**Yam Carnival**](https://yamcarnival.com/) Link to official website used in Google Maps infowindow.
-- [**Hampton Court Palace Festival**](https://hamptoncourtpalacefestival.com/) Link to offical website used in Google Maps infowindow.
+- [**Hampton Court Palace Festival**](https://hamptoncourtpalacefestival.com/) Link to official website used in Google Maps infowindow.
-- [**Radio Rooftop Bar**](https://radiorooftop.com/) Link to offical website and a part of text used in Google Maps infowindow.
+- [**Radio Rooftop Bar**](https://radiorooftop.com/) Link to official website and a part of text used in Google Maps infowindow.
 - [**Freeicons**](https://freeicons.io/technology-icons-2/asset-up-arrow-icon-19280) an arrow icon used from Raj Dev - Freeicons

 ### Code snippets :

 - [**Dev Ed**](https://www.youtube.com/watch?v=XK7T3mY1V-w) Code snippet used from the video tutorial, however it was hugely refactored to fit my project needs.
-- [**Bootsrap Docs**](https://getbootstrap.com/docs/5.0/components/navbar/) Code snippet used from the Bootraps documentation, however it was hugely refactored to fit my project needs.
+- [**Bootstrap Docs**](https://getbootstrap.com/docs/5.0/components/navbar/) Code snippet used from the Bootstrap documentation, however it was hugely refactored to fit my project needs.
 - [**Google Developers Docs**](https://developers.google.com/maps/documentation/javascript/examples/marker-animations-iteration#maps_marker_animations_iteration-html) Used as a solution for adding `setTimeout()` to markers.
 - [**WS3**](https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp) code for styling a scrollbar.
 - [**CSS Tricks**](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) for IOS devices breakpoints.